 6. She’ll still be eager to chat

-There have been lots of different ideas on whether signing speeds up a baby’s speech development with the learning of words and signs.
+There have been lots of different ideas on whether signing speeds up a baby’s speech development and child communication with the learning of words and signs.
 And while no conclusion has been reached, baby signing hasn’t been found to harm a baby’s ability to talk.

 ‘However, the undisputed fact is that your baby can learn to sign many words before she’s able to speak, and it doesn’t hold back speech,’ says Katja.